Why employee health affects marketing

 Great employers place employee wellbeing at the very centre of their culture and create environments and have specialists trained to help.

-There are nation wide initiatives such as “Time to Talk” day on 6 February 2020 which is encouraging everyone to be more open about mental health – to talk, to listen, to change lives.
+There are nation wide initiatives such as “Time to Talk” day on 6 February 2020 which encouraged everyone to be more open about mental health – to talk, to listen, to change lives.

 Very often, just asking someone ‘are you ok?’ can help.